ClickHouse/JSONBench/README.md

 - Likewise, clustered indexes impact how well the data can be compressed.
 Again, this affects query runtimes indirectly.
 - In some databases, clustered indexes must be build on top of flattened (e.g. concatenated and materialized) JSON documents.
 This technically contradicts the previous statement that flattening is discouraged.

-It is not allowed to use cache query results (or generally intermediate results at the end of the query processing pipeline) between hot runs.
+It is not allowed to cache query results (or generally: intermediate results at the end of the query processing pipeline) between hot runs.

 ## Goals